gasttor/stacktrace-grep/README.md

 # Stack Trace Grep

-A simple and handy tool to grep Java Stack Traces from log-files.
+A simple and handy tool to grep Java Stack Traces (Exceptions) from log-files.
 Practically it's similar to grep, but not so powerful like grep ;)
 The only purpose of this tool is to extract complete Stack Traces from files.

 ## Usage